I’ve taken the Big Five Aspects Scale personality test.

 “People with average levels of withdrawal sometimes feel sad, lonesome, disappointed and grief-stricken, but not too deeply, and not for too long.
 They experience normal levels of doubt and worry, embarrassment, self-consciousness and discouragement in the face of threat and punishment.
 They are reasonably but not excessively sensitive to social rejection, and don’t feel hurt too easily.
 Even when hurt, frightened, or anxious, they can recover in a reasonable amount of time.
 People with typical levels of withdrawal are not particularly concerned that something bad is going to happen.”

-My comment: I do think that I’m average when it comes to feeling blue.
+My comment: I think that I’m average when it comes to feeling blue.
 I worry, but not too much.
 My ego can get bruised in interactions with others, but I recover quickly.

 4B.
 Volatility: Very Low